cboettig/nonparametric-bayes/inst/doc/nonparametric-bayes.md

 optimal policy.
 The essense of the idea is straight forward -- we will use the estimated GP in place of the parametric growth function to determine the stochastic transition matrix on which the SDP calculations are based.

-The posterior Gaussian process is completely defined by the expected value and covariance matrix at a defined set of training points.
-For simplicty we will consider a these points to fall on a discrete, uniform grid $x$ of 101 points from 0 to 15
-(1.5 times the positive equilibrium $K$).
-Again to keep things simple we will use this same grid discritization for the parametric approach.
-Other options for choosing the grid points, including collocation methods and functional basis expansion (or even using Guassian processes in place of the discrete optimization; an entirely different context in which GP can be used in SDP, see [@Deisenroth2009]) could also be considered.
+The SDP is solved in a discritized state space -- both the continuously valued population densities $X$ and harvest quotas $h$ are first mapped to a bounded, discrete grid.
+(For simplicity we will consider a uniform grid, though for either parametric or GP-based SDP it is often advantageous to use a non-uniform discretization such as a basis function representation, e.g. see [@Deisenroth2009]).

+The SDP approach then computes a transition matrix, $\mathbf{F}$.
+We demonstrate that calculation is just as straight forward based on the GP as it is in the classical context using the parametric model.
+The
-The transition matrix $\mathbf{F}$ is thus an 101 by 101 matrix for which the ${i,j}$ entry gives the probability of transitioning into state $x_i$ given that the system is in state $x_j$ in the previous timestep.
+${i,j}$ of the transition matrix $F$ entry gives the probability of transitioning into state $x_i$ given that the system is in state $x_j$ in the previous timestep.
 To generate the transition matrix based on the posterior GP, we need only the expected values at each grid point and the corresponding variances (the diagonal of the covariance matrix), as shown in Figure 1.
-Given the mean at each gridpoint as the length 101 vector $E$ and variance $V$, the probability of transitioning from state $x_i$ to state $x_j$ is simply $\mathcal{N}\left(x_j | \mu = E_i, \sigma = \sqrt{V_i}\right)$, where $\mathcal{N}$ is the Normal density at $x_j$ with mean $\mu$ and variance $\sigma^2$.
+Given the mean of the GP posterior at each gridpoint as the vector $E$ and variance at that point as vector $V$, the probability of transitioning from state $x_i$ to state $x_j$ is

+$$\mathcal{N}\left(x_j | \mu = E_i, \sigma = \sqrt{V_i}\right)$$

+where $\mathcal{N}$ is the Normal density at $x_j$ with mean $\mu$ and variance $\sigma^2$.
 Strictly speaking, the transition probability should be calculated by integrating the normal density over the bin of width
 $\Delta$ centered at $x_j$.
 For a sufficiently fine grid that $f(x_j)
 \approx f(x_j + \Delta)$, it is sufficient to calculate the density at
 $x_j$ and then row-normalize the transition matrix.
+The process can then be repeated for each possible discrete value of our control variable, (harvest $h$).

-## Pseudocode for the determining the transtion matrix from the GP
+**Pseudocode for the determining the transtion matrix from the GP**

 ```r
 for(h in h_grid)